-Annual goals are designed to meet the student's needs that result from his/her disability to enable him/her to be involved in and make progress in the general education curriculum.
-Annual goals are designed to meet each of the student's other education needs that result from his/her disability.
+(a) Annual goals are designed to meet the student's needs that result from the student's disability to enable the student to be involved in and make progress in the general education curriculum.
+Annual goals are designed to meet each of the student's other education needs that result from the student's disability.